 Ultimately dividend payments are taxable, but depending on how you set things up, you may be taxed at a rate of Capital Gains of 0% or at your Income Tax Rate.
 But, using a Dividend Reinvestment Plan, you can defer that payment for many years.

-4. How is Taxation on Cash Dividends and Reinvested Dividends Different
+How is Taxation on Cash Dividends and Reinvested Dividends Different?

 The difference between the taxations of payments on Cash Dividend Payments and Reinvested Dividends is the word “Realized Gains.”

-If you received a cash dividend payment every quarter, this is a realized income.
-Therefore you will be taxed on it either as a Regular or Qualified Dividend, and the tax will be due shortly after the company’s Dividend Declaration Date.
+This is a realized income if you receive a cash dividend payment every quarter.
+Therefore, you will be taxed on it either as a Regular or Qualified Dividend and the tax will be due shortly after the company’s Dividend Declaration Date.

-If you have established your Dividend Reinvestment Plan, then you receive the payment in the form of extra shares into your DRIP account.
-They then remain un-realized and are therefore not taxed until the stock is sold.
+If you have established your Dividend Reinvestment Plan, you will receive the payment as extra shares in your DRIP account.
+They then remain un-realized and are not taxed until the stock is sold.

 If you hold the stock for many years, you will substantially delay the taxation and accrue profits on the untaxed stock, a good option for long-term investors.
 There are significant advantages for the company and shareholders in Dividend Reinvestment Plans.